newellbrandon/kastendevhub.github.io/_posts/2024-01-12-kasten-openshift-monitoring.markdown

 ## Create a Service Monitor

-Now let's create a service monitor for the catalog
+Now let's create a service monitor for the catalog.
+We do that for this specific component because it's the catalog that publish the metrics about kasten actions.
+There is other metrics published by other Kasten components but the catalog hold the most important from an operation standpoint.

 ```
 cat<<EOF | oc create -f -